nestoram29/Programs/README.md

-# Simple_Programs
+#Programs
-This is a repo to showcase small programs.
+This is a repo to showcase programs I have created throughout my Computer Science education.